bobbyvivian/beebeean/README.md

 #### 6/9 Vivian
 Finally solved the problem that's been bugging me for the longest time.
 Now the player doesn't automatically teleport either on top or below a platform after hitting the platform wall (kind of looks like it's being pulled by a magnet).
 That created another problem with it hitting the ceiling and not being able to move horizontally until after falling off ceiling but that's also fixed.
 Worked on level 8, basically complete.
 Cheat code for level 8 also done.

+#### 6/10
+Made the jump look smooth and like a jump.
+No more levitaty jump.
+Also hits the ceiling of platforms much more smoothly/realistically.
+Tweaked some features in certain levels to accommodate new jump.
+Trying to make hitting the walls of moving platforms a bit more smoothly.